 These images are not mine of course; We haven’t been to France yet.
 The owners have shared some from their collection.
-When we get to France, to la maison, I’ll pull together more pics along the way.
+When we get to France I’ll pull together more pics along the way.

 Weathered, old, rustic.
 Looking back at the little old barn from the other direction, from the narrow back garden area, you can see the roof of the maison is also clad in the same tiles.
 The house is tallish & narrow.

 While the sellers use the little barn as storage we are told it could be converted to a living area, an office, bedroom & bathroom, even a gite, if we so wanted.

 Obviously, the rear garden area is not in any way formal or particularly planned.

 By necessity it’s a free & casual space as it’s just not possible to establish let alone maintain a garden when you are at the house for, say, 3 months of the year.

 Suits me as not only am I not a gardener, I have no desire to pay somebody to garden for me!
 Weeds?
 Ugh!
 Inefficient use of time & so, so repetitively monotonous 🙂